 If you were injured by someone else’s bad choices, then you have the legal right to demand compensation.
 After all, why should a victim be left with the consequences of someone else’s actions?
 You’ll need to file a claim against the liable party.
 In it, you can lay out all of the damages you’ve suffered, and the amount of compensation you expect.
 Potential damages include:

 - Pain and suffering

 Leventhal Puga Braley P.C. is a top medical malpractice and personal injury firm.
 Our Denver-based trial lawyers handle lawsuits across the United States, and offer a no-cost initial consultation.
 We will examine your situation and help you determine just what you deserve compensation for.
 If we take your case, we offer a contingency-fee arrangement where you pay no fees until and unless we settle or receive a jury verdict for you.
-Call us if you suspect an orthopedic injury after an accident at (303) 759-9945.
+Call us if you suspect an orthopedic injury after an accident at (877) 433-3906.